Vieux Carre cocktail

-But I went to four liquor stores that specialize in cocktail liquors and spirits and three didn’t have it.
-And the fourth, when I showed up, was inexplicably closed for some sort of fermeture exceptionnelle.
-There was no sign, no nuthin’, so I don’t know.
-I tried peering through the darkened window to see if they had the bitters but couldn’t tell and didn’t want to use up another precious day of my life since I had already spent three days on the “Peychaud’s Project”, and needed to move on with my life.
-Plus passers-by were starting to look at me funny as I began hoisting myself up on a fire hydrant and a drainpipe on the building, hoping to get a better look inside the closed shop.
+But I went to four liquor stores that specialize in cocktail liquors and spirits in Paris and three didn’t have it.
+And the fourth was inexplicably closed for some sort of fermeture exceptionnelle.
+There was no sign, no nothing, so I don’t know.
+I peered through the darkened windows to see if they had the bitters on any of the shelves but couldn’t get a glimpse of the bitters selection, so went home empty-handed.

-And what did I need those elusive bitters for?
-I wanted to make that classic Vieux Carré, which I’d had at a cocktail bar around a year ago and loved it.
-Although it has a French name, it was invented in New Orleans, not in France, hence the hard-to-obtain bitters I suppose.
-But because I can’t leave well enough alone, or am a masochist for punishment, I wanted to try barrel-aging the cocktail, and tried to track down a small oak barrel in Paris.
+The Vieux Carré may have a French name, but was invented in New Orleans, not in France.
+(Hence the hard-to-obtain bitters I suppose.)
+But because I can’t leave well enough alone, or am a masochist for punishment, I wanted to also barrel-aging the cocktail and set about trying to track down a small oak barrel in Paris.

-I’m not going to tell you how that turned out, but I was beginning to think that the six weeks or so that it took to barrel-age a cocktail was going to be about 5 weeks, and 23 1/2 hours too long.
-Fortunately my friend Forest lent me her aging bottle, which worked well, although the little fella is tiny – it seems a shame to make and age a cocktail, only to end up with just a couple of drinks.
+I’m not going to tell you how that turned out, but that was another expedition that took me to the far ends of France, and the internet.
+(Update: I eventually found one and used it to age Negronis.)
+Fortunately, my friend Forest lent me her aging bottle (above), which worked well, although the little fella is tiny – it seems a shame to age a cocktail, only to end up with just a few drinks.
 But good rewards come to those who wait – right?

 Whiskey versus Whisky (Eric Asimov, The New York Times)